-After hours service is provided by enter telephone number here West Doc 091 747 700
+After hours service is provided by 1800 302 702 MIDOC, Tel.
 Costs for these services are the responsibility of the learner.

 Learners with a medical condition should inform the Course Co-ordinator.
-Such information will be treated in strict confidence.
+Such information will be treated in confidence.
 Please be advised that courses may include handling farm livestock, soil, animal feeds, fertilisers, machinery, farm equipment and other materials.
 If you have concerns that such activities may compromise your health, it is recommended that you consult with your medical practitioner for advice.